 There are a variety of scholarships available.
 Some are merit-based, so you must have good grades or fulfill service requirements to qualify.
 But others are based on your situation, your location, or the school you're attending.

-It can be worth it to apply each year because available scholarships can depend on what year you're in.
+It can be worth it to apply each year because available scholarships can depend on your college year.
 Grants or scholarships are often available for participating in things like student teaching, internships, or senior projects as well.

 You can work in the summer and save all you earn to pay for your expenses during the school year.
 But if you can work full time and attend school part-time, you might qualify for tuition reimbursement through your job.
 Another option is to attend college full time and work part-time.

 The key to making this work is finding a great college job.
-At the very least, you might want to consider some side hustles to help you raise extra money.
+Work-study jobs, for example, are a great way to make money while gaining valuable work experience.
+Alternatively, you might want to consider some side hustles to help you raise extra money.
 You'll have to plan on working at least during the summers if you don't qualify for a Pell Grant.

 Another option is to take out one or more student loans, but be careful about how much you borrow.
 Budget how much you'll need per semester and take on only that much debt.
-You'll have more financial freedom when you graduate from college and it comes time to begin paying these loans back if you don't start out with huge balances.
+You'll have more financial freedom after you graduate from college if you don't start with huge balances.